-Mahasweta Devi was an Indian Bengali fiction writer and social activist.
+Mahasweta Devi was an Indian fiction writer in Bengali and a socio-political activist.
 Her notable literary works include Hajar Churashir Maa, Rudali, and Aranyer Adhikar.
-She worked for the rights and empowerment of the tribal people (Lodha and Shabar) of West Bengal, Bihar, Madhya Pradesh and Chhattisgarh states of India.
+She was a self-recognised communist and worked for the rights and empowerment of the tribal people (Lodha and Shabar) of West Bengal, Bihar, Madhya Pradesh and Chhattisgarh states of India.

 She was honoured with various literary awards such as the Sahitya Akademi Award (in Bengali), Jnanpith Award and Ramon Magsaysay Award along with India's civilian awards Padma Shri and Padma Vibhushan.
-Mahasweta Devi was born on 14 January 1926 in Decca, British India (now Dhaka, Bangladesh) to literary parents.
-Her father, Manish Ghatak, was a well-known poet and novelist of the Kallol movement, who used the pseudonym Jubanashwa.
+Mahasweta Devi was born in 1926 in Decca, British India (now Dhaka, Bangladesh).

 Leave Your Comments